MisterSzled/qiskit_flashcodes/README.md

 I created this project because I wanted a **complete set of learning material grounded in actual, concrete code examples** — not just documentation.

 Key goals:
-- Provide **self-contained snippets** that can run independently of the actual IBM Quantum hardware, making them really easy to revisit repeatedly.
+- Provide **self-contained snippets** that can run independently of the actual IBM Quantum hardware, making them easy to revisit repeatedly.
 - Ensure that for every exam topic, there is a **direct, runnable example** that demonstrates the concept in practice.
-- Build a **comprehensive study resource** so that i know: "if I can read, understand, and run all of these flashcards, I can be confident I have the knowledge required to pass the certification."
+- Build a **comprehensive study resource** so that I know: *"if I can read, understand, and run all of these flashcards, I can be confident I have the knowledge required to pass the certification."*

+⚠️ **Important note:**
+This repository is **not a 100% complete study resource** on its own.
+While it does cover every topic in the study guide, its main strength is helping you **read and understand Qiskit code** through concrete examples.

+It may not fully prepare you to **write Qiskit code from scratch** without additional study, practice, and reference to the official documentation.

+Additionally there may be errors - if you find something incorrect or that does not make sense, please verify the error it and submit a PR.

 ---